joereynolds/reap-get/docs/TASKLIST.md

 # Command line

-- [ ] When a file has been downloaded and moved to the correct plugin path, delete the file from reap-get's directory
 - [ ] Add regular expressions to arguments (no idea how hard this'll be). i.e. A user can do reap-get -i s* (install all packages beginning with 's')
 - [ ] Add support for versions of a package
 - [ ] Currently you can't remove a package if you want to